ntomen/ROI_crop/README.md

     python ROI_crop.py --contours_in_contours=True

 When `True` the algorithm will scan for concentric contours and will exclude regions within the ROI annotated by red closed contours from the crop.
-This option may be useful when manually removing regions within the ROI, such as visible blood vessels, is desirable.
+This option may be useful when manually removing regions within the ROI, such as visible blood vessels, if desired.

 Default value: `False`.
 By default the script will ignore annotations within the ROI and delete the red lines marking them as described above.
 Note: When set to `True`, a rather slow scanning operation will be used.
 The scan is estimated to take 2-10 minutes to process a single image of 10000x10000 resolution.